Bolzano Trentino Alto Adige, Italy Travel Guide

 Your spending choices directly influence the local economy.

-Prioritize purchasing locally made products and souvenirs from artisan workshops.
+Prioritize purchasing locally sourced products and souvenirs from artisan workshops.
 This ensures money stays within the community.
 Look for certified fair trade products if available.
 Companies like The Rainforest Site (GreaterGood) demonstrate commitment to conservation through their retail activities, aligning purchasing with a social good.

 If you wish to donate, research reputable local charities or community projects rather than giving to individuals on the street.
-This approach ensures your contribution reaches those in need effectively and sustainably.
+This approach ensures your input reaches those in need effectively and sustainably.
 Local tourism offices or community centers often provide information on verified organizations that truly contribute to the well-being of the area.

 Consider your environmental footprint by minimizing waste and conserving resources.